LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 Everything a willworker does can be magic.

-Orders teach ritual gestures that bring the Imago of a Rote to mind through conditioning and muscle-memory.
-High Speech allows a mage to intone or write her spell not in the imperfect tongues of the Fallen World but the sacred glossolalia that is what it describes.\
+Orders teach ritual gestures that bring the Imago of a Rote to mind through conditioning and muscle-memory. [[High Speech]] allows a mage to intone or write her spell not in the imperfect tongues of the Fallen World but the sacred glossolalia that is what it describes.\
 A mage can even hold her spell’s Imago in her mind, focusing on it beyond the point of creation in order to maintain Supernal truth upon the world.

-Some mages use actions as Yantras to get out of a bind — even stripped naked and chained in a cannibal killer’s dungeon, a théarch can speak words of High Speech and focus upon the Imago of a spell.\
+Some mages use actions as Yantras to get out of a bind — even stripped naked and chained in a cannibal killer’s dungeon, a théarch can speak words of [[High Speech]] and focus upon the Imago of a spell.\
 It takes a little practice to get used to, but given a little time to breathe he can work magic far easier than if he formed an Imago from whole cloth.

 #### Concentration

-Many spells finish when the willworker forces the Lie to change.
+Many spells finish when the willworker forces [[Lie|the Lie]] to change.
 Some hold on for as long as the mage can impose her will.

 It’s a draining task, but worth it.
 Most common is a mage who holds her Imago in her mind.
-If she’s particularly skilled in the High Speech, she may find it easier to keep the spell in mind by slowly translating her Imago into runes and back again, focusing on them.\
+If she’s particularly skilled in the [[High Speech]], she may find it easier to keep the spell in mind by slowly translating her Imago into runes and back again, focusing on them.\
 In either case, she must focus on the spell and only the spell.
 If she wavers, the effect is lost.

 On a basic level, concentration is a mage exerting her will over even her own mind, forcing herself not to weaken.
 As such, it’s a symbol of ongoing action — and a means to have a spell last longer than it should.\